statgenlmu/coala/cran-comments.md

-This release fixes the failing check on r-oldrel-windows.
+This version fixes the failing check on r-oldrel-windows.

 ## Test environments
 * Ubuntu 15.10 (local), R 3.2.2